wp-plugins/thinktwit/readme.txt

     'time_no_recent'     => "There have been no recent tweets");

 	echo ThinkTwit::output_anywhere($args); ?>`

+= Shortcode/Output Anywhere Parameters =

 **widget_id**: *integer* - You should give this a unique id for caching or styling.

 **usernames**: *string* - The list of Twitter usernames to output tweets for.

 **hashtags**: *string* - The list of hashtags to output tweets for.

+**hashtag_filter**: *string* - 1 indicates that usernames AND hashtags must both exist in a tweet, 0 indicates that either can exist.

 **username_suffix**: *string* - The text that should appear after a username e.g. " said: ".